An elementary computation of the Galois groups of symmetric sextic trinomials: Preliminaries

 Furthermore, after an easy computation we note that

-\begin{lemma} We have that $\alpha\neq\beta$, where here we mean that none of the three values of $\beta$ coincides with $\alpha$. \end{lemma} \begin{proof} Suppose for now that $\cchar(\K)\neq3$.
-Since there is a double root it is and this implies that $\Delta$ or $b$ is also zero.
+\begin{lemma} We have that $\alpha\neq\beta$, where here we mean that none of the three values of $\beta$ coincides with $\alpha$. \end{lemma} \begin{proof} Suppose for now that $\cchar(\K)\neq3$ and assume that $\alpha=\beta$.
+Since there is a double root one has and this implies that $\Delta$ or $b$ is also zero.
 In both cases $f(x)$ would be reducible.

 Now we consider a field $\K$ with characteristic three.
 In this case $\text{disc}(f(x))$ is always zero, but from the equations we wrote before we obtain which means that